Nearly three years ago in October 2015 (we were all so innocent then), the

 While I was writing "This Woman Loves You," that song started off as a song about a relationship with a specific man and then expanded to be about my relationship to all men—romantic, platonic, professional.
 And then it expanded further into being a song about my relationship with the country at that moment in time.
 I wrote it when Trump had just been elected.
 We were driving through the South and it just turned into something completely different than what it started as.
 When you set out to do one thing and then the process completely changes it, and you uncover something more interesting, deeper, and more complicated—I think those are the best moments in any art.

-In the past, you've said you suffer from horrible stage fright.
-Is that still the case?
+past, you've said you suffer from horrible stage fright.
+Is that still the

 We just opened for Florence and the Machine, and it was a really big stage with an audience of 10,000-plus people.
 Those are situations that I still have pretty bad stage fright, but I'm so much more used to the feeling now.
 It used to be this feeling of pure chaos, and I thought I would actually die.
 Now I don't feel like that.
 I've never done anything for this long in my life.
 If you do something long enough, you can actually change, grow, and adjust to difficult circumstances.
 It's still an uncomfortable feeling, but I know it very well and I know what actions I need to take.